-We’re currently in Peru travelling on an aggressive schedule.
-I’ll endeavour to keep this page up to date, but will fail for all of the usual reasons plus altitude sickness, tight travel schedule with little downtime, iffy wi-fi connections made worse by when we have downtime most other guests do too, using a laptop I replaced a few years ago.
+I used a laptop I replaced a few years ago.
 We brought it along because it would be less of a loss if stolen than our Surface Pro 4.
-Every time I use it I am reminded why we upgraded.
+Every time I used it I was reminded why we upgraded.
 It has excellent battery life because the Atom processor is not working very hard.
 Other than that its challenges are legion.
-Like it stayed way too late at the Legion and is now just kinda waking up.
+Like it stayed way too late at the Legion and is now just kinda waking up and trying to figure out where it is.

 Most of the preparations for the Peru trip happened months ago with Juanita spending hours on line doing research, presenting choices and making arrangements.
 She was packed a week before we left.
 I was mostly packed few days before departure which is a new record for me.